"Oil and Gold" (2025-2026): Prototype 3

 Murdered in my Name (2025)

-As a girl growing up in the countryside of Texas, I remember vividly creating flower potions and eating "Freedom Fries" -- this piece speaks to an adult manifestation and reaction to concepts like imagination, freedom, flowers, nationalism, and political propaganda,.
+As a girl growing up in the countryside of Texas, I remember vividly creating flower potions and eating "Freedom Fries" -- this piece speaks to an adult manifestation and reaction to concepts like imagination, freedom, flowers, nationalism, and political propaganda.

 "At the Feet of the Mother:"

-Iran Feminism / Vagina Flag :) (2023-2026)
+Iran Feminism Flag (2023-2026)

 Probably utilized more in Sunni Islam rather than Shia Islam, an important verse in the context of feminism in Islam is the "Hadith on Mothers", which states that paradise is at the feet of mothers, and you must be good to them.
-I juxtoposed this with more "Western"-friendly feminist design strategies (a minimalist diagram of a vagina), and used these elements to replace the Islamic nature of the Islamic Republic of Iran's flag.
+I juxtaposed this with more "Western"-friendly feminist design strategies (a minimalist diagram of a vagina), and used these elements to replace the Islamic nature of the Islamic Republic of Iran's flag.

 Star Date Series: "Kill the Written Gods" (2021)